 If you need to connect with companies and people face-to-face, there’s certainly no shortage of crypto and blockchain conferences.
 Across the world, every year there are many conferences that cater to investors, blockchain veterans, startups, institutional finance, coin or protocol related communities.
 Just in 2019 alone, we ourselves sponsored and attended Blockchain Live in London, CoinMarketCap’s The Capital in Singapore, and the Mobile World Congress in Shanghai, where we met with exciting other crypto companies, major financial institutions and connected with regulators from different jurisdictions.

-For the most part, financial regulators are still developing the frameworks needed to protect investors and consumers as the crypto industry reaches more people in more markets.
+For the most part, financial regulators are still developing the frameworks needed to protect investors and consumers as the crypto ecosystem reaches more people in more markets.
 The approach regulators take can be very different, which can be a challenge for companies operating across multiple jurisdictions.

 During the ICO craze of 2017 and 2018, many projects took off before the regulatory framework was in place, and some projects were discontinued midway the fundraising process as they did not meet the guidelines of that jurisdiction once they were provided.
 This had everything to do with the evolving understanding of how to classify digital assets – the result of which today is the distinction between security tokens and utility tokens.